getsentry/sentry-docs/src/collections/_documentation/platforms/node/index.md

 ## EventProcessors

-With `eventProcessors` you are able to hook into the process of enriching the event with additional data.
+With `eventProcessors` you can hook into the process of enriching the event with additional data.
 You can add your own `eventProcessor` on the current scope.
-The difference between `beforeSend` and `eventProcessors` is that `eventProcessors` run on the scope level whereas `beforeSend` runs globally, not matter which scope you're in.
+The difference between `beforeSend` and `eventProcessors` is that `eventProcessors` run on the scope level whereas `beforeSend` runs globally, no matter which scope you're in.
 Also, `eventProcessors` optionally receive the hint (see: [Hints](#hints)).

 ```javascript